BlackRock cuts ETF prices prior to Labor Dept's fiduciary rule

 BlackRock said it would lower the expense management ratio for 15 U.S. iShares Core ETFs within its iShares business by 2 to 5 basis points.

-The management fee for its flagship iShares Core S&P 500 ETF (IVV.P) will fall to 4 bps from the current 7 bps.
+The management fee for its flagship iShares Core S&P 500 ETF will fall to 4 bps from the current 7 bps.

 "Now, with the Department of Labor fiduciary rule coming into force, financial advisors are sharpening their focus on the quality and cost-efficiency of funds," BlackRock said in a statement.